KynanDelaney/PlanarID/README.md

 <br>

-Depending on the sophistication or bravery of the software used, the system will then either automatically assign positive matches for the focal pattern in the photographic record (Fig. 5A), or sort the possible matches and present the best N matches for the users consideration (Fig. 5B).
+Depending on the sophistication or bravery of the software used, the system will then either automatically assign positive matches for the focal pattern in the photographic record (Fig. 5A) or sort the possible matches and present the best N matches for the user’s consideration (Fig. 5B).

 <br>